2024 CAMP AMERICA TERMS & CONDITIONS OF APPLICATION & PLACEMENT

 b) Detailed procedures of eastbound (from US) flights will be sent to you from April 1st.

-c) Due to a high volume of air travel there are a certain dates that may be very difficult to book flights back from the USA.
-For summer 2019 these dates are August 26th to Sept 4th.
-Unless a flight date is requested before April 1st we will be unable to provide flights during the specified dates.
+c) Due to a high volume of air travel there are certain dates that may be very difficult to book flights back from the USA.
+For summer 2024 these dates are August 12th to Sept 4th.
+Unless a flight date is requested before April 1st we may be unable to provide flights during the specified dates.

 d) You will be required to select your return flight option before you depart for the U.S. and changes are possible pre-departure.
-If you need to change your return flight date once in the US a change fee of $275 will apply.
+If you need to change your return flight date once in the US a minimum change fee of $175 will apply.
 All changes will be subject to airline availability in the booking classes or codes that we utilize and we cannot guarantee that your requested date will be available.
-In some cases flights might be available at a price over and above that covered by the $275 change fee and if this is the case you will be offered the option to pay the costs over and above $275 in order to get the date you have requested or remain at your original date or accept an alternative date that we can offer within the $275 change fee.
+In some cases flights might be available at a price over and above that covered by the $175 change fee and if this is the case you will be offered the option to pay a cost over the change fee in order to get the date you have requested or remain at your original date or accept an alternative date/route that we can offer.

-a)As an OWN TRAVELLER you are responsible for making your own travel arrangements to and from America - you are not eligible to fly on a Camp America flight in either direction or stay in the Camp America hotel.
+a)As an OWN TRAVELLER you are responsible for making your own travel arrangements to and from America - you are not eligible to fly on a Camp America flight in either direction.

 b) The deadline for changing to either a Camp America flight or the Own Transport option is 1st March (note, Camp America flight option is not available for applicants placed in California/Wisconsin).
 Any changes after this date will be subject to a penalty fee being imposed.